 - If you vomit, wait 5-10 minutes and then start drinking again, but more slowly.
 For example, a sip every 2-3 minutes, but making sure that your total intake is as described above.

 - You will need to drink even more if you are dehydrated.
 A doctor will advise on how much to drink if you are dehydrated.

 For most adults, fluids drunk to keep hydrated should mainly be water, Also, ideally, include some soup.
 It is best not to have drinks that contain a lot of sugar, such as cola or pop, as they can sometimes make diarrhoea worse.

 Rehydration drinks are recommended for people who are frail, or over the age of 60, or who have underlying health problems.
 They are made from sachets that you can buy from pharmacies.
 (The sachets are also available on prescription.)
 You add the contents of the sachet to water.
 Rehydration drinks provide a good balance of water, salts, and sugar.
 The small amount of sugar and salt helps the water to be absorbed better from the gut into the body.
 They do not stop or reduce diarrhoea.
-Do not use home-made salt/sugar mixtures are used in developing countries if rehydration drinks are not available but they have to be made carefully as too much salt can be dangerous.
+Home-made salt/sugar mixtures are used in developing countries if rehydration drinks are not available but they have to be made carefully as too much salt can be dangerous.
 Rehydration drinks are cheap and readily available in the UK, and are the best treatment.